vikas9dev/spring-ai/docs/09-observability-in-spring-ai---metrics,-monitoring-&-tracing_combined.md

 *   Metrics will differ from application to application based on the operations invoked and dependencies used.
 *   Expect more metrics to be added in future versions of the framework.

-### Enabling Metrics in Spring Applications

-To enable metrics in your Spring application, follow these steps:

-1. Add the dependency related to the actuator.
-2. Enable the metrics-related path.
-By default, the actuator only exposes health information.
-3. Access the list of metrics exposed by the actuator by visiting the appropriate URL.

-⚠️ **Warning:** Manually visiting metrics through URLs can be cumbersome in real applications.
-Consider using Prometheus to explore these metrics more efficiently.

 ### Further Information

 For more details on Spring AI metrics, refer to the official documentation.
 Look for the "Observability" section under "References."
 This page provides the latest information on metrics exposed by the framework.
+See more here: [https://docs.spring.io/spring-ai/reference/observability/index.html](https://docs.spring.io/spring-ai/reference/observability/index.html)

+⚠️ **Warning:** Manually visiting metrics through URLs can be cumbersome in real applications.
+Consider using Prometheus to explore these metrics more efficiently.

 ---

-## 4. Visualizing Metrics with Prometheus
+## 4. Visualizing Metrics with Prometheus 📊  Part - 1

 After enabling metrics exposure in our application, the next step is to visualize them using Prometheus.
 Here's how to set up Prometheus to collect and display these metrics: